Kostas Nestoridis: Panionios

 Nestoridis stayed for the first time in his career out of football competitions for a year and in 1949 with the exhortation of the former footballer of Olympiacos, Babis Kotridis, he decided to join Panionios.
-There, he eventually got the chance to play under Negrepontis, who was the coach at the time and they formed a strong friendship.
-He wore the blue-red jersey for seven years and in 63 appearances he scored 26 goals, winning the first and only AFCA league title of the club in 1951, finishing as its top scorer with seven goals.
-At the same season, he had scored and starred in the victory of Panionios by 2–1 against AEK Athens in AEK Stadium and also became an international.
-The following season he reached the Greek Cup final, where they lost to Olympiacos in a replay match as they first match ended in a draw.
+There, he eventually got the chance to play under Negrepontis, who was the manager at the time and they formed a strong friendship.
+He wore the blue-red jersey for seven years and in 63 appearances he scored 26 goals.
+During his spell they won their first and only AFCA league title in 1951, where he emerged as the top scorer with seven goals.
+During that season, he also managed to score in the away 2–1 victory against AEK Athens, while he became an international.
+The following season he reached the final, where they lost to Olympiacos in a replay match as the first match ended in a draw.
 Nevertheless, Nestoridis did not spend beautiful days at the club.
-The "cliques" of the older players considered him a "foreigner" and did not miss the opportunity to fight him, while from the side of the management he was treated simply as a product, that at some point would fill the club's coffers by transferring to one of the big clubs of POK.
+The "cliques" of the older players considered him a "outsider" and did not miss the opportunity to fight him, while from the side of the management he was treated simply as a product, that at some point would fill the club's coffers by transferring to one of the big clubs of POK.

 In May 1955, AEK Athens organized a "Solidarity Cup" with the earnings of the tournament going for the completion of the works in their stadium.
 Panionios participated in the tournament and after its end in June, their management pressured him to transfer at Olympiacos or Panathinaikos.
 He refused and faithful to his refugee origins and in July with the actions of the vice-president of AEK, Vasilis Sevastakis, he signed for the yellow-blacks, who gave him 15,000 drachmas, but without the consent of Panionios.
-Thus he was punished by the HFF with a two-year ban from all competitive activities.
+As a result, he was punished by the HFF with a two-year ban from all competitive activities.